Dmitrii-I/sportmonks/docs/index.rst

 - Methods return complete data even if the underlying HTTP endpoints are paginated.
 Fetching all pages is arguably the most common scenario.
 Not having to write `for` and `while` loops to fetch additional pages results in less boilerplate code.
 The trade-off is that all pages are fetched even when fewer suffice.

-- Methods with static return values cache the HTTP responses to increase speed and reduce HTTP traffic.
-A return value is considered static if it is expected to remain fixed in the next hour.
-The following methods use caching:

-    - :meth:`sportmonks.soccer.SoccerApiV2.bookmaker`
-    - :meth:`sportmonks.soccer.SoccerApiV2.continent`
-    - :meth:`sportmonks.soccer.SoccerApiV2.country`
-    - :meth:`sportmonks.soccer.SoccerApiV2.league`
-    - :meth:`sportmonks.soccer.SoccerApiV2.season`

 `sportmonks.soccer` reference
 =============================